JasonBrauer/banklikex/readme.md

 ## Example_Data
 Contains a small dataset that can be used to run the program without dowloading from [Dataset](#Dataset)

+## Images
+Images used in docs and application

 ## Repo
 Responsible for importing data from external sources